-It is appropriate at this stage that we consider the background and the existing relationship between the parties
+It is appropriate at this stage that we consider the background and the existing relationship between the parties with a view to ascertaining if there was any motive for perpetrating the crime.

 The evidence in regard to the relationship between the parties so as to discover the presence of motive is both oral and documentary.
 The High Court referred to four letters written by Sudha to Geeta, sister of Laxman.
 Ext.
 D-2 is a letter without date but the contents suggest that it must have been written some time in the autumn of 1980.
 The letter indicates that Sudha's relationship with Geeta was quite close.
 They appear to be of the same age group and it is quite possible that while the relationship with the other members of the family was strained, Sudha's relationship with Geeta was particularly cordial.
 Such a situation is not unusual.
-This letter, however, contains a
+This letter, however, contains a statement to the following effect: